 Success in the classroom and on licensing examinations as well as demonstrated leadership in the clinical setting lead to success in the National Residency Matching Program.
 Learn more about our students' success at Match Day results.

 Out of State Students

-Although our primary obligation is to residents of the State of Alabama, we consider competitive applicants from neighboring states with the following minimum credentials:
+Although our primary obligation is to residents of the State of Alabama, with more than 90% of our current students from the state, we do consider competitive applicants who have strong ties to Alabama with the following minimum credentials:

 - Baccalaureate degree from an accredited four-year college